top of page

 The Ask

-Multitude Insights asked that our redesign of BLTN promote two key user behaviors: "stickiness" and connectivity.
+Multitude Insights asked that our redesign of BLTN promote two key user behaviors: stickiness and connectivity.

 The Ask